Progress report for LNC19-417

 Figure 2.
 Installation of temperature sensors in Wheat Straw

 Tissue Nutrients: Tissue nutrients were determined by analyzing the nutrient content in petioles.
-A total of 60 petioles per treatment-replicate were collected in September 2020 at approximately 80% veraison for the Cabernet Franc variety at Ferrante and sent for nutrient content analysis at a commercial lab.
+A total of 60 petioles per treatment-replicate were collected during the summer of 2022 at approximately 80% veraison for the Cabernet Franc variety at Ferrante and sent for nutrient content analysis at a commercial lab.

 Soil Nutrients: Soil samples of approximately 1 lb. per treatment replicate (~1/4 lb. per randomly selected vine) were collected using a soil probe (JMC Soil Samplers, Newton, IA), the samples consisting of soil profiles up to 8” depth below the ground level collected at approximately 6” distance from the grapevine.
-Soil samples were collected in early-November of 2020 and were sent to Brookside Labs (New Bremen, OH) for standard nutrient analysis (pH, Cation Exchange Capacity, macronutrients, and micronutrients).
-Soil macro-nutrients along with the cation exchange capacity (which measures the soil’s ability to supply Ca, Mg, and K nutrients) for all the treatments are summarized in Table 3.
+Soil samples were collected in Fall 2022 and were sent to Brookside Labs (New Bremen, OH) for standard nutrient analysis (pH, Cation Exchange Capacity, macronutrients, and micronutrients).
+Soil macro-nutrients along with the cation exchange capacity (which measures the soil’s ability to supply Ca, Mg, and K nutrients) will be shared in the final report.

 Soil Health: Active Soil Organic Matter (SOM) was measured through soil respiration, soil protein and active carbon analyses.
 Collectively these measurements provide insight into biologically-driven C and N dynamics in the soil.